Sugarbeet Yields That Beet Your Expectations

 Irrigation needs

-Moderate but consistent moisture is essential for proper root development; avoid water logging to prevent diseases.
+Moderate but consistent moisture is essential for proper root development; overwatering reduces sugar content and water logging can cause diseases

 Geography

-Primarily grown in temperate regions of Europe and the US.
+Widely grown in temperate regions, from Europe and the US to China

 Temperature